 Modifications that may reduce your insurance premium

 It is possible to install high-performance brakes into certain non-sports cars.
-If your car is already highly modified, an improved braking system may reduce your premium as much as 10-15%.
+If your car is already heavily modified, an improved braking system may reduce your premium as much as 10-15%.

 Upgrading your car’s suspension may make a noticeable difference to its handling, but most cars have adequate suspension as standard.
 As such, you’re unlikely to see a change in the cost of your policy, unless your car is already heavily modified – in which case, you may save about 5%.